-A candidate may accept contributions via a credit card, debit card, or money order.
+A candidate may accept contributions via a credit card, debit card money order, or wire transfer.
 These contributions are categorized as a "check" for reporting purposes.

-(Division of Elections Advisory Opinions 94-02 and 00-03)
+(Section 106.011, Fla.
+Stat.; Division of Elections Advisory Opinions 94-02, 00-03, and 02-09)